Iris-Song/Notes/cloud computing/On-demand Infrastructure.md

 3. **Cost Optimization:**
 Hybrid cloud enables enterprises to optimize costs by dynamically allocating workloads between public and private clouds based on resource requirements, performance demands, and budget constraints.
 This ensures efficient resource utilization while minimizing operational expenses.
 Hybrid cloud complements the benefits of a private cloud by offering additional flexibility and versatility in workload deployment.

+## What does it mean when a public cloud provider has an availability of five nines?
+Unavailable for potentially five minutes a year